21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 Winters in Tbilisi can be fiercely cold with snow and freezing temperatures not uncommon.

-As such, I would definitely visit this city during their summer months, when the climate is wonderfully warm and the skies are almost always blue.
+However I would definitely visit Tbilisi during their summer months if possible, when the climate is wonderfully warm and sunny.

-The summer season here runs roughly from May to September, however July and August can be super hot in Tbilisi (like 40 degrees hot), so do bear this in mind if you’re not a fan of the heat!
+Running from May to September, the summer here is long, however July and August can be super hot in Tbilisi (like 40 degrees hot), so do bear this in mind!

-Learn more in the post about the 21 things you need to know before you travel Georgia.
+Learn more in the post about when to visit Georgia in this post about the 21 things you need to know before you go.

 How Long to Spend There?